 Quick Wins to Establish Familiarity and Comfort

-2. 🍽️ Set Up a Welcome Ritual: Plan a special "Welcome to Our New Home" dinner or picnic on the first night.
-Use this time to talk about the adventures you’ll have in the new home and the memories you’ll create together.
+2. 🍽️ Set Up a Welcome Ritual: First night?
+Celebrate with a “Welcome to Our New Home” dinner or picnic.
+Talk about the adventures waiting ahead.

 4. πŸ›‹οΈ Create a Comfort Corner: Designate a cozy area in the house where your child can relax with comfort items like plush toys, cushions, or a small tent.
 This can be their go-to spot for feeling safe and comfortable.